 The Tantalus team received an RFP from a company that was new to this step in the vendor selection process.
 The RFP issuer sent an enormous, complex spreadsheet and their team of two was suddenly tasked with 20,000 responses.
 They made it happen with RFPIO.

 Although organizations have dedicated proposal management teams, SMEs still respond to RFPs and security questionnaires as an additional function of their primary job.
 Easy collaboration is key.
 Since our RFP software integrates with Slack and Microsoft teams, you receive clarifications and details from other team members with less email to keep up with.

 4. RFP software saves you time through savvy content management

 “Exact same question, exact same answer” became an anthem for the Finastra proposal management team.
 Repetition did not make their response management process any easier, as they had a disorganized content management system.
-Once they started using the RFPIO answer library, it was a game-changer.
+Once they started using the RFPIO Content Library, it was a game-changer.

-Your answer library is a database.
+Your Content Library is a database.
 When cared for, from deduplicating to refreshing, you grab the most up-to-date RFP content and tailor as necessary.
 In this case, repetitive content is a good thing as RFP software recognizes the questions and matches the best responses, doing most of the work before you step in with your expertise.